Kenramiscal1106/kendan-blog/src/pages/blog/my-coding-journey-part-1.md

 durationReadInMins: 15
 imageURL: https://images.unsplash.com/photo-1542831371-29b0f74f9713?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1170&q=80
 ---
+### January 2020
-So, I started coding on January 2020.
-I got curious on how webpages work and I remembered once on how I got so confused and amused at how these gibberish letters with `<h1>Hello, world</h1>` outputs a result on a web browser.
-It was interesting for me at the time and I also really like to code.
+As far as I remember, it all began on the January 2020.
+I was curious on how webpages work and I was interested to learn how to also make them.

-And also at that time, I see grade 8 students writing *code* in the library and when they hit save, they get pretty interesting results.
-Back then, I was introduced to html.
-And I got really excited learning it.
-Ever since that day, I would go to  the [w3schools](https://w3schools.com) website just to learn all about html.
-And then, I showed off to a bunch of my classmates how I can change the text of a website.
+And it was also at that time that I saw grade 8 students writing *some gibberish* phrases in the library and when they saved and reload the website, they got pretty interested at the result the code gave.
+And so, I picked up the motivation needed to learn those weird looking code.
+Then, after that, everytime I would go to the library to learn how to code in HTML.
+And after I've learned enough of it, I showed my classmates how I can change the text of a website.

 But comparing my knowledge at that time to my knowledge about coding today, the comparison would be like a 2-story apartment to a 30-story hotel.
-Back then, I was learning too little and I realized that most of the things that I created using barebones HTML was nothing compared to the ones like messenger, facebook, youtube, and all that kind of stuff because really looks ugly.
-So, I started learning on how to style the gibberish elements that I display on the page while coding.
-And I found out about css.
+Back then, I was learning too little and I realized that most of the things that I created using barebones HTML was nothing compared to the ones like messenger, facebook, youtube, and all that kind of stuff because it really looks ugly.
+So, I started learning on how to style elements that I code on the page.
+And I stumbled upon learning css.

-CSS was one of the most clear, and the most confusing when the codebase grows.
-And most of the time, I was just using plain css.
-CSS was a [[json|json-like]] styling language that has the principle of cascading.
+CSS was one of "**the most clear**", and just one of the "**most downright confusing**" as the codebase grows.
+And most of the time, I was just **"using plain css"**.
+CSS is a styling language that follows the principle of cascading.
 The style that was last declared in the file or `<style>` tag is the one that applies to the different styles.

 Of course, CSS doesn't end there.
-It also has specificity for styling elements.
+It also has "**specificity for styling elements**".
 And it was such a mental overhead that I tried to quit web development.
+This is because as soon as your css grows, it would be \(*almost*\) hard to manage.
 But fortunately, with a little organization and effort, I was able to make small projects with it.

-But then I asked myself this question: if Wordpress can handle the whole website stuff, why do I need to code in html and css?
-And when I realized that I don't really need to code html and css, I think doing this isn't necessary.
+And then, I stumbled upon [Wordpress](https://en.wikipedia.org/wiki/WordPress), a [CMS](https://en.wikipedia.org/wiki/Content_management_system) or Content management system.
+In wordpress, you could basically design a webpage with a visual based editor rather than editing it by code.
+After realizing how much hours I've wasted in learning web development, I reflected on this question: if a [CMS \(Content Management System\)](https://en.wikipedia.org/wiki/Content_management_system) can handle the whole website stuff, why do I need to code in html and css?
+And when I realized that I don't really need to code html and css, I thought that learning it is useless.

 That is what led me to quit making websites and start making desktop/mobile apps, command line interfaces, and so on.

 To do that, I tried using python for programming.
-Python, in my opinion, is the first real programming language that I've learned.
-Python, has a very easy syntax that is easy to understand, very minimal way of writing code due to it having a small amount of keywords.
-I mean, just look at it.
+Python, in my opinion, is the first real programming language that I've learned because HTML and CSS are **not a programming language**.
+Python, is so simple that is easy to understand, very minimal way of writing code due to it having a small amount of keywords.

+#### Example

 ```python
 a_variable = 20